MattNer0/ninjandex/README.md

 npm start
 ```

-Listens on port 3000 by default
+Listens on port 3000 by default,
+you can change port and host inside the `keystone.js` file.

+Default username and password are:
+user: admin@ninjandex.com
+password: admin
+(from `updates/0.0.1-admins.js`)

 ## Featuressssss